 • You sacrifice upside growth.
 In strong bull markets, JEPI significantly underperforms the S&P 500.
 Your principal doesn't grow.

-• The yield fluctuates wildly.
+• The yield fluctuates.
 It's ranged from 6% to 12% depending on market volatility.
 Your "stable" income isn't stable.

 • Taxed as ordinary income — not long-term capital gains.
 You're paying higher tax rates on every dollar.